wagtail/rfcs/draft/008-wagtail-api.rst

 Release cycle
 `````````````

-We haven't defined period of time for releasing new versions of the API so they'll be released when we feel they're ready.
+We haven't defined period of time for releasing new versions of the public API so they'll be released when we feel they're ready.

 2 - Project structure
 ---------------------